zackziegler95/chatbot/README.md

 ## Basic Usage
 The client's interface consists of two main modes: a login mode, in which the user either logs in, creates an account, or exits; and a 'main loop' within which the user receives any incoming messages and has the ability to list users, compose a message, receive stored messages, delete their account, or logout.

 As an example, here is a conversation between users Alicia and Bobert.
-They each log in, write back and forth.
+They each log in and write back and forth.
 Partway through the conversation Bobert logs out, logs in, and checks his messages.

 ### Alicia's screen:
 Login loop: